 A significant advantage of fixed annuities is their ability to grow tax-deferred, meaning that the owner pays no tax on the annuity’s interest until they begin receiving payments.
 In contrast, CD owners must pay tax on the interest each year it’s earned.

 With a fixed annuity, you won’t pay taxes on the growth until you receive payments.
 Many owners use their annuity income in retirement to supplement other income sources like Social Security or a pension.
-Therefore, by the time they have to pay tax on their annuity’s interest, they are already in a lower tax bracket because they no longer earn a working income.
+Therefore, by the time they’re required to pay taxes on their annuity’s interest, they’re already in a lower tax bracket because they no longer earn a working income.

 How soon are you retiring?